swapagarwal/new-kids-in-browserland/template/md/device-memory/PITCHME.md

 - This API returns the amount of device memory (RAM) on a user's machine in gigabytes.
 @ulend

+Note:

+The range of capabilities of devices that can connect to the web is wider today than it's ever been before.
+The same web application that's served to a high-end desktop computer may also be served to a low-powered phone, watch, or tablet, and it can be incredibly challenging to create compelling experiences that work seamlessly on any device.

+The Device Memory API is a new web platform feature aimed at helping web developers deal with the modern device landscape.
+It adds a read-only property to the navigator object, navigator.deviceMemory, which returns how much RAM the device has in gigabytes, rounded down to the nearest power of two.

 ---

 ### Use Cases